CtrlK

 Trigger Term Quality

-Provides extensive natural trigger phrases users would say: 'concept review', 'review concept', 'update product concept', 'synthesize stress tests', 'stress test review', 'apply stress test findings', 'review stress test results', 'concept update', 'merge stress test recommendations'.
-These cover many natural variations.
+Provides ~9 natural phrases a user would actually say ('concept review', 'review concept', 'update product concept', 'synthesize stress tests', 'stress test review', 'apply stress test findings', 'review stress test results', 'concept update', 'merge stress test recommendations'), giving good coverage rather than the partial score-2 case.

 3 / 3